buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_TrenchExcavationCommon.md

+# Pset_TrenchExcavationCommon

 Properties for a trench excavation.
 <!-- end of short definition -->